 A Certificate of Occupancy requires that both the sellers and purchasers certify that:

 An operable smoke detection system or operable smoke detectors be placed within the immediate vicinity of all bedrooms, 1 in each bedroom, and 1 on every level of the building.
 This is in accordance with the Building Officials and Code Administrators International, Inc (BOCA) Property Maintenance Code as adopted by the Radnor Township Board of Commissioners.

 All sump pump(s) or other devices which discharge drainage resulting from rain water, springs, wells, or others groundwater has been disconnected from the sanitary sewer system.
 This is in accordance with Chapter 235 of the Code of the Township of Radnor.

 The following is the procedure the Township will follow to issue the Certificate of Occupancy:

-Applications for a certificate of use and occupancy shall be filed with the Engineering Department by the seller of the property no less than 30 days prior to settlement.
+Applications for a certificate of use and occupancy shall be filed with the Engineering Department by the seller of the property no less than 10 business days prior to settlement.
 Applications must be signed by the property owner and submitted along with the required fee in the amount of $150.